A NEW IMAGE OF REALITY

 Clearly, if we hope to build a unified and comprehensible theory of the physical world, it will be necessary to gain knowledge of the ultimate constituents of matter and, should they exist, understand their genuine properties.
 However, such knowledge will never come from theories based exclusively on measurement of physical quantities, since during experiments there will always be a margin of uncertainty corresponding at least to Planck’s constant.
 Planck himself asserted that “it is the existence of the indivisible quantum of action that fixes a limit beyond which none of the most accurate measurement methods could help us to solve the questions about the real processes occurring in the micro-world”.

-On one hand, in the SM of Quantum physics, the hypothetical elementary particles are considered dimensionless, thereby referring to concepts of Euclidean geometry (which can be considered as a theory on the properties of physical space rather than a branch of mathematics).
+On one hand, in the Standard Model of Quantum physics, the hypothetical elementary particles are considered dimensionless, thereby referring to concepts of Euclidean geometry (which can be considered as a theory on the properties of physical space rather than a branch of mathematics).
 On the basis of this assumption, the introduction of calculus for measuring physical quantities such as, for example, the electric field of the electron, which varies in inverse proportion to the square of distance, implies a proliferation of infinite quantities.
-This constitutes an anomaly which physicists have found a way to overcome, using a questionable strategy called “renormalization”, that consists in redefining the metric scale by assuming that the zero-dimensional source to be measured has the value obtained empirically at an arbitrarily small distance, but greater than zero.
+This constitutes an anomaly that physicists have found a way to overcome using a questionable strategy called “renormalization”, which consists in redefining the metric scale by assuming that the zero-dimensional source to be measured has the value obtained empirically at an arbitrarily small distance, but greater than zero.
 This procedure is undoubtedly a useful expedient for physicists in order to avoid meaningless results.
 However, this procedure has limits: it is no longer applicable when the gravitational field is taken into account, and for this reason it could be interpreted as a sign that there is something wrong with the fundamental assumptions of the theory.

 On the other hand, if we imagined particles as very small spheres (which are objects pertaining to a familiar vision of space), we would again encounter a serious problem: a small sphere implies the idea of three-dimensional space, and in this specific hypothesis it would need the property of absolute rigidity.
 However, in the context of relativistic quantum physics, such a property would imply that, if the sphere were hit by another particle in a precise region of its surface, all the other regions would have to start moving simultaneously, thus violating the principle of the theory of relativity which does not allow transmission of information at superluminal speed.
 Furthermore, from a realistic point of view, neither the notion of poin-like particles, nor that of tiny, rigid spherical particles, allow us to comprehend how they obtain their properties such as, for example, the spin one-half of the electron.
 A more original idea would be required in order to explain elementariness in non problematic terms.